awsdocs/amazon-fsx-windows-user-guide/doc_source/performance.md

  Your workload accessing the file system will therefore be able to drive up to 32 MBps baseline and 600 MBps burst throughput for file operations performed on actively accessed data cached in the file server in\-memory cache, and up to 24 MBps baseline and 160 MBps burst throughput for file operations that need to go all the way to the disk, for example, due to cache misses\.

-## Measuring Performance Using CloudWatch Metrics<a name="measure-performance-cw"></a>
+## Measuring performance using CloudWatch metrics<a name="measure-performance-cw"></a>

 You can use Amazon CloudWatch to measure and monitor your file system's throughput and IOPS\.
-For more information, see [How to Use Amazon FSx for Windows File Server Metrics](how_to_use_metrics.md)\.
+For more information, see [How to use FSx for Windows File Server metrics](how_to_use_metrics.md)\.